Skip Navigation

 Important information regarding vaccines required for school

-Halton Region Public Health will be enforcing the Immunization of School Pupils Act (ISPA) for high school cohorts in the 2023-2024 school year.
+Halton Region Public Health will be enforcing the Immunization of School Pupils Act (ISPA) (external link).
 To learn more about vaccines required to attend school, and about immunization in general (including translated resources) visit:

 You can update your immunization record in various ways: